GrapesJS/grapesjs/docs/modules/Traits.md

 ### Integrate external UI components

-By looking at the example above might seems like a lot of code, but at the end it's just about a little bit of logic and the not super pretty native DOM API.
+By looking at the example above might seems like a lot of code, but at the end, it's just about a little bit of logic and the native DOM API which is not super pretty.
 If you use a modern UI client framework (eg. Vue, React, etc.) you could see that the integration is even easier.
 There is how it would be integrating a custom [Vue Slider Component](https://github.com/NightCatSama/vue-slider-component) as a trait

 ```js
 editor.TraitManager.addType('slider', {